 Until I wasn’t.

-There was one element of the homeschool lifestyle that def creates a challenge for most homeschool parents?
-Want to guess?
+There was one element of the homeschool lifestyle that def creates a challenge for most homeschool parents.

-It’s the title of this podcast and the book I’ve written: Homeschool mama Self-Care: thrive, not just survive.
+It’s the title of this podcast and the book I’ve written: Homeschool Mama Self-Care: Nurturing the Nurturer.

 This challenge is probably why most curious bystanders drop their jaws in awe of your homeschool profession and declare, “I could never homeschool” – they know intuitively what takes some of us a few weeks into homeschooling to discover: homeschooling can be challenging.